pymodbus-dev/pymodbus/doc/source/simulator3.rst

 Simulator (3.x)
 ===============

-.. warning:: Beginning with v3.9.0 and ending with v4.0.0 this simulator will be replaced by a new version.
+.. warning:: Beginning with v3.9.0 and ending with v4.0.0 this simulator will be removed by a new version.

 The simulator is a full fledged modbus simulator, which is constantly being evolved with user ideas / amendments.